rubengilmartinez/Attacker-Behavioral-Profiling/README.md

 # Attacker Behavioral Profiling in SSH Honeypots

 This project develops a complete behavioral profiling framework for SSH attackers using raw Cowrie honeypot logs.
-Through large-scale preprocessing, behavioral feature engineering, and a multi-density clustering algorithm, the system identifies distinct attacker profiles such as automated bots, IoT-like malware, script kiddies, and skilled human operators.
+Through large-scale preprocessing, feature engineering, and a multi-density clustering algorithm, the system identifies distinct attacker profiles such as automated bots or human operators but it is not the key information which the system provides us, with a deep analysis of the different clusters we have been able to identify not only the profile of the attackers but also their intention in each session.

 The project is fully reproducible end-to-end through the provided Jupyter notebooks.